 In accordance with State and Princeton University safety measures to help contain the spread of Covid-19, the Bookscape gallery of the Cotsen Children’s Library is currently closed.
 All in-person programs are also temporarily suspended.
-We have many virtual programs available and our list will updated regularly.
+We have many virtual programs available and our list will be updated regularly.